Signs of improvement after 5 year depression

 South Africa is Africa's second biggest economy.
-The country has an estimated population of 58.8 million and an estimated GDP per capita of US$ 6,100 in 2019.
-It has formidable manufacturing and financial sectors.
+With a population of 59.6 million and US$ 5,067 GDP per capita in 2020, it has formidable manufacturing and financial sectors.
 It is the world's largest exporter of gold and platinum.
 Tourism is also a key source of foreign exchange.

 Foreigners can own immovable property in South Africa without restriction.
 However, all foreign funds remitted to the country must be declared and documented.
 The property must also be endorsed 'non-resident', as a condition for repatriation of funds.